ABHISHEK-M00/CHEST---X-RAY-Medical-Diagnosis-with-Deep-Learning/README.md

 # Chest X-Ray Medical Diagnosis with Deep Learning

-A deep learning–driven system for chest X-ray analysis, employing advanced CNN models and efficient data handling techniques to support accurate medical diagnosis.
+An advanced deep learning–based project developed for comprehensive chest X-ray analysis.
+The system is designed to assist healthcare professionals, researchers, and data scientists by providing reliable diagnostic support.
+It employs sophisticated Convolutional Neural Network (CNN) architectures along with efficient data preprocessing and handling techniques to accurately analyze medical imaging data and enhance diagnostic decision-making.

 ---